TL;DR

 - Published SaaS-specific PPC research or frameworks — Agencies that have produced original thinking on SaaS paid media, not just general-purpose Google Ads guides.

-Editor's Picks at a Glance
+Top 10 PPC Agencies at a Glance

 | Agency | SaaS Specialization | Best Client Size | Key Strength | Best For |